equeumco/bot-freqtrade-equeum/README.md

 	- `docker compose -f docker-compose-spot.yml up -d` - to run spot setup
 	- `docker compose -f docker-compose-benchmark.yml up -d` - to run both futures and spot together

+Thats all all, now the bot is running and you can [access it](#how-to-access-the-bot).

+# Running bot on host machine

 # How to access the bot:

 By default spot & futures bots are running on different ports:
 - futures - http://localhost:8080
 - spot - http://localhost:8081